eclipsesource/tabris-js-docs/docs/3.0/selector.md

 page.find('#submit').first(Button).text = 'Hello'; // OK
 ```

-> :point_right: This example assume that the compiler option `strictNullChecks` is not enabled.
-If it is the compiler will refuse set a property on the result of `first(Button)` since it may be `undefined`.

 ### WidgetCollection#children

 The method `collection.children(selector)` will apply the given selector to all children of it's own entries.
 This allows selecting by parent-child relationships, similar to [relationship selectors](#relationship-selectors):